Russia, Ukraine, Putin: Why Americans Should Care in 2023

 Administer consequences for negative behavior to discourage bad behavior.

 Additionally, anything other than a significant degradation of Putin’s power could send a signal to other aspiring dictators that they can act with impunity and claim territory without consequence.
 History has shown time and again: when tyrants go unchecked by deserved punishment for their crimes, it only leads to further destruction of peace.
-For example, the lessons from this war will influence the question will China invade Taiwan.

 - The U.S. can’t administer consequences alone and must increase and improve our diplomatic efforts and double the number of countries participating in the sanctions regime designed to punish Russia’s war-making efforts.